meesaltena/ESP32-COVID-19-Counter/README.md

 # ESP32-COVID-19-Counter
-Shows statistics on the number of COVID-19 cases and automatically them.
+Shows statistics on the number of COVID-19 cases and automatically updates them.
 Runs on an ESP32

 Uses the NovelCOVID API. https://github.com/NovelCOVID/API Uses an ST7735 1.60" TFT screen to display the data.